 As disciples of Jesus, we are called to comfort, care for and reach out to our brothers and sisters.
 The Pastoral Care ministries offered here at St. Anthony on the Lake serve to support our parishioners and local community through the daily challenges, transitions and difficulties that arise throughout our lives.
 We hope this listing of our many offerings will help you to discover how our parish can support you or someone you know.

 Parishioners bring communion to members of our parish who cannot be present to worship with us in person.
 Volunteers visit hospitals, assisted living facilities and personal residences.
-If you or a loved one is in need of this ministry, whether on a short or long-term basis, or if you would like to be involved as a Homebound Communion Minister, please contact Debbie Klimko at email@example.com.
+If you or a loved one is in need of this ministry, whether on a short or long-term basis, or if you would like to be involved as a Homebound Communion Minister, please contact our Parish Office at [email protected]or 262-691-1173.

 Local Communion Services

 Parishioners trained by the pastor conduct communion services at area assisted living and long term care facilities.
-Please contact Debbie Klimko at firstname.lastname@example.org for more information on this ministry.
+Please contact the Parish Office at [email protected] for more information on this ministry.

 Parishioners experiencing the challenges of marriage separation and divorce meet on a regular basis to offer and receive support.
-Currently, the group is working with the program from Ascension Press.
-For more information, please contact Maureen Michaels in the Faith Formation Office at email@example.com.
+For more information, please contact Maureen Michaels in the Faith Formation Office at [email protected].

 Pastoral Counseling or Spiritual Direction

 Our parish is fortunate to enjoy numerous individuals who are trained in pastoral counseling or spiritual direction and can offer a safe space for exploring spiritual questions.
-To pursue pastoral counseling, please contact Debbie Klimko at firstname.lastname@example.org.
+To pursue pastoral counseling, please contact our Parish Office at [email protected].

 Anointing of the Sick